kristimarkus1/make-your-game/README.md

 # Space Invaders Game

-Welcome to **Alien Invaders**, a simple yet exciting arcade-style game where you defend your ship from alien invaders!
+Welcome to **Space Invaders**, a simple yet exciting arcade-style game where you defend your ship from alien invaders!
 Test your skills, score points, and survive as long as you can.

 ## How to Play